thePlatform/thePlatform-video-manager/readme.txt

 == Changelog ==

 = 1.4.0 =
+Added the ability to Publish, Revoke and Add Files to existing Media via the Edit dialog Added Thumbnailing functionality
-Added support to revoke/add files/publish existing media Updating media no longer requires to refresh the entire media browser Added a button to reset plugin settings in the About page
+Updating media no longer requires to refresh the entire media browser Added a button to reset plugin settings in the About page